0xKona/relational-databases-assignment/assignment/submission/README.md

 Overview:
 ---------
 This submission contains the full implementation of the Online video game marketplace relational database, based on the design from Assessment 1.
 It includes the schema, test data, query scripts, and a database dump file.
-All components were developed and tested using MySQL 9.2 in a Dockerized environment to ensure consistency.
+All components were developed and tested using MySQL 9.2 in a Dockerized environment to ensure consistency and has been tested to run on a local instance of MySQL

 Contents:
 ---------